coff33ninja/Grok-VIS/ReadMe.md

 - Add new commands by extending the `process_command()` function in `commands.py`
 - Customize the wake word in `speech.py`
 - Add new web dashboard features in `web.py`
+- Add new personality options by:
+  1. Adding new TTS voice models in `speech.py`
+  2. Creating new quips lists in `core.py`
+  3. Updating the `setup_personality()` function to include your new option

 ## Package Structure
 grokvis/